ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 ## Enable the Registry keys

 * Once the patch has been applied and the updates have been installed, you will need to add 2 registry keys to enable the mitigations on the server.
 This is per the Microsoft documentation linked at the bottom of this page.

-You can open up an administrator `CMD Prompt` and run the following 2 commands, one after another.
-This will add the relevant registry keys.
+Open up a `CMD Prompt` as Administrator and run the following 2 commands, one after another.
+This will add the relevant registry keys to enable the Mitigation.
 If you are a UKFast customer and are not comfortable making these changes then please seek assistance from the support team.
+Always backup the registry before making changes.

 ```
 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management" /v FeatureSettingsOverride /t REG_DWORD /d 0 /f